Stochstic Sampling for Generative Diffusion Models: From Euler-Maruyama to Higher-Order Schemes: Experimental Results

-which is the standard VP-SDE introduced in \cite{song2020score}.
-The parameter functions for this SDE fulfill all of Assumption \ref{ass:DriftAndDiffusion} for bounded $T$.
-Furthermore, unless stated otherwise, we choose $T=4$ as the terminal time.
-The score network is trained following the procedure described in \cite{song2020score}, employing the \emph{ddpm++} network architecture introduced therein.
-We choose this architecture to stay close to how GDMs are used in the real world, even though it is unclear if this network fulfills any of Assumption \ref{ass:ScoreNetwork}.
-To ensure comparability, we use the same model architecture and training procedure across all experiments, even though the \emph{ddpm++} architecture, a U-Net–like convolutional neural network, is specifically designed for images in pixel space, i.e., for \cref{prob:CIFAR10}.
+which is the standard VP-SDE introduced in \cite{song2020score}, cf. Table \ref{tab:PopularChoices}.
+The parameter functions of this SDE fulfill Assumption \ref{ass:DriftAndDiffusion} and have bounded derivatives up to an arbitrary order for bounded $T$ and under early stopping.
+Unless stated otherwise, we choose $T=4$ as the terminal time and $\delta=10^{-3}$ as the early stopping parameter.
+The score network is trained following the procedure described in \cite{song2020score}, employing the \emph{ncsn++} network architecture introduced therein.
+We choose this architecture to stay close to how GDMs are used in the real world, even though it is unclear whether this network fulfills any of Assumptions \ref{ass:CoefficientFunctions} or \ref{ass:ScoreFunctionLipschitz}.
+To ensure comparability, we use the same model architecture and training procedure across all experiments, even though the \emph{ncsn++} architecture, a U-Net--like convolutional neural network, is specifically designed for images in pixel space, i.e., for Problem \ref{prob:CIFAR10}.
 As a result, performance on the other considered problems could likely be improved by employing network architectures tailored to their respective data distributions.